 - Another time, he had an IQ test.
 "So that's where all those volumes of the encyclopedia went."

-- This trope also led to a Dream Arc regarding the Odyssey (Peter tried to invoke the trope regarding the Odyssey), and somehow ended up dragging Jason into the dream.
+- This trope also led to a Dream Arc regarding Homer's The Odyssey when Peter tried listening to the audiobook the night before the test, and somehow ended up dragging Jason into the dream.
 The ending of the dream has him discovering that Quincy was playing the role of Penelope, a discovery that was strongly implied to have resulted in him waking up earlier than usual out of disgust.

-- The Homestar Runner cartoon "A Jorb Well Done" slightly subverts this.
-When Coach Z's inability to pronounce the word "job" becomes a major sticking point, the other characters try everything from elementary school to Ludovico's Technique to get him to say "job" without adding a few extra consonants and vowels (and sometimes entire syllables).
-Finally, Strong Sad suggests a Sleep Learning technique consisting of a tape he made of himself reciting the word "job" over and over from when he was "practicing the dictionary".
-Coach Z listens to the tape while he sleeps, and the next morning Homestar is pleasantly surprised to find that Coach Z can say "job" with no problem - but now he can't remember how to pronounce "Homestar"! ("You did a great... job, Hamstray.
-No, wait, I mean Hamster!
-I mean Strumstar.
-I mean Stairmaster.
-Homegrown!
-Ramrod?
-Humphel?!")
+- Homestar Runner: In "A Jorb Well Done", when Coach Z's inability to properly pronounce the word "job" becomes a major sticking point, the other characters try everything from elementary school to Ludovico's Technique to get him to say "job" without adding a few extra consonants and vowels (and sometimes entire syllables).
+Finally, Strong Sad suggests a tape he made of himself reciting the word "job" over and over from when he was "practicing the dictionary".
+Coach Z listens to the tape while he sleeps, and the next morning Homestar is pleasantly surprised to find that Coach Z can say "job" with no problem - but now he can't remember how to pronounce "Homestar"!

 - Hank and Dean from The Venture Bros. are educated this way in lieu of school.
 Apparently it works.
 In fact it also copies their memories to be implanted into spare clones of them for their frequent deaths.